Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 ####`enchantment()`

-When set to `true`, the card is viewed as an enchantment.
-Note that a card cannot be both a Creature and an Enchantment.
+When declared an `enchantment()`, the card is viewed as an Enchantment.
+An enchantment can be cast on a `"Bio"` creature in Cyborg-Chronicles to make changes to its resources.

-Usage: `enchantment()`
+_Note that a card cannot be both a Creature and an Enchantment._

 ####`addHealth`